DerekTurtleRoe/ares/docs/interface/ares-tools.md

 then type the relevant codes in the "Code(s)" field at the bottom, and a description in the "Description" field.
-See [Cheat code formats](#cheat-code-formats) for a description of the codes higan understands.
+See [Cheat code formats](#cheat-code-formats) for a description of the codes ares understands.

 To enable or disable an existing cheat, tick the checkbox in the first column of the list.